Ah, Apple. Always putting out new stuff that people have to scurry to find alternatives for.

 The Here One Earbuds come in as one of the most expensive options on this list.
 However, the price is most certainly worth it.

 Starting, the earbuds use Bluetooth in conjunction with NFMI technology to ensure that audio and video sync up perfectly.
 This is a problem we’ll see some pairs have later on.

 Like the Jabra Elite Sports, the Here Ones can let in sound from the outside world without ever removing the headphones.
 However, instead of a simple flick of the switch, the Here Ones allow you to blend ambient noise with your music.

-While it isn’t as convenient, it is nice to have constant awareness of sound around you while the earbuds are in.
+While it isn’t as convenient, it is nice to have a constant awareness of the sound around you while the earbuds are in.